 Agile software development can’t be perfect without effective Continuous Integration process.
 Continuous Integration a.k.a CI is a process of continuously analyse, build, test and deploy software.
 Continuous Integration checks an internal quality of the code and tests the business logic of the product before we release it to the production.
-Ideally, we shouldn’t allow software to deploy to product when build is broken.
-You can read best CI practices here, however Continuous Integration not always works for every agile team.
-Some agile teams takes CI practices very seriously, some teams do it for sake of doing agile, some teams ignore it completely and some doesn’t have CI server setup yet.
+Ideally, we shouldn’t allow software to deploy to the product when the build is broken.
+You can read best CI practices here, however, Continuous Integration not always works for every agile team.
+Some agile teams take CI practices very seriously, some teams do it for sake of doing agile, some teams ignore it completely and some doesn’t have CI server setup yet.

-There are various reasons, CI practices are being ignored within team because business has different priorities, Product Owner doesn’t understand importance of internal quality, testing processes and clean build.
+There are various reasons, CI practices are being ignored within the team because business has different priorities, Product Owner doesn’t understand the importance of internal quality, testing processes and clean build.
 The Technical Manager can’t buy time to implement the CI practices or fix broken CI.
-The discussion between product and technology management fails to understand priorities of each others which ends up deploying the broken build to end users.
+The discussion between product and technology management fails to understand priorities of each other which ends up deploying the broken build to end users.
 The product people are happy because they delivered business value with broken CI.
 This approach can give a temporary satisfaction but it’s very dangerous.
 It can later throw severe bugs in the production which can heavily impact business.
 The severity of an impact is unpredictable ranging from the loss of money, loss of reputation or in extreme case, shutting down the business completely.
 However, even if Product and technology team agreed to invest a time and money to implement or fix CI issues, some teams never succeed.
 Let’s discuss top 5 reasons of CI failures within the team and potential solutions to overcome the problems.

 1. Wrong Selection of CI Server